 Amalfi, a truly medieval city has the grandest cathedral anywhere in the Arab-Norman style.
-The Duomo di Sant’ Andrea with it’s striped facade in Saracen colors and the Chiostro del Paradiso is spectacular.
+The Duomo di Sant’ Andrea with its striped facade in Saracen colors and the Chiostro del Paradiso is spectacular.

 Don’t miss the little town to the east of Amalfi called Atrani.
 It is often said the town looks like an opera set.

 And then you come to Ravello, high atop Monte Cereto and my personal favorite!
 Unlike any place on earth!
+I really can’t explain how this quaint little town has stolen my heart and even my husband’s.
+We both fell in love with Ravello.

 You can’t come to Ravello without taking home some ceramics.
 Or in my case twice shipping home huge containers!

 Perched 1,500 feet above the bluest bay in the world, the Bay of Salerno it provides the most breathtaking views on the Amalfi coast.
+This was the view from our room looking down toward Minori and Maori.
+After a week of looking at this we knew we had to hike down to that beach and of course, get gelato.

 Ravello is the home to two of the areas most famous medieval gardens, the Villa Rufulo and the Villa Cimbrone.
 The crown jewel in Ravello is undoubtedly the Belvedere of Infinity in the Villa Cimbrone.